karllhughes/learn/_posts/2020-07-12-finding-motivating-writers.md

 > "I have always depended on the kindness of strangers." - Blanche DuBois, A Streetcar Named Desire

-If you have a budget for creating content, you can probably find customers, community members, or freelancers who will be willing to write content for your blog.
+If you have a budget for creating content, you can probably find customers, community members, or freelancers who will be willing to [write content for your blog](/learn/technical-writer-for-hire).
 Many companies have [paid writing programs](https://github.com/malgamves/CommunityWriterPrograms) that you can reference for inspiration.

 Hiring outside freelancers is a great way to get new voices, but it presents its own challenges.
 You have to manage writers who probably have a full-time job.
 Even if they're good writers, they aren’t going to jeopardize their job for a few hundred bucks.

 Second, to cover a wide range of topics, you’ll need a variety of writers.
 The more writers you have to manage, the more overhead you'll incur.
-If you hire people outside the country or in certain states, you might have to worry about the legal ramifications of sending them money or [whether they’re considered a “contractor” or not](https://www.thebalancesmb.com/what-is-the-abc-test-for-independent-contractors-4586615).
+If you hire people outside the country or in certain states, you might have to worry about the legal ramifications of [paying them](/learn/paying-freelance-writers) or [whether they’re considered a “contractor” or not](https://www.thebalancesmb.com/what-is-the-abc-test-for-independent-contractors-4586615).

 ### Option 4: Work with a technical blogging agency